-Interview with Ian Tien: Co-Founder and CEO, Mattermost
+Interview with Ian Tien: Co-Founder and CEO, The Mattermost Origin Story

 "When we started, we had no idea how open source worked.
 We came from Microsoft...Steve Ballmer Microsoft!"

 👉 Check out our open-source Feature Flagging system – Flagsmith on Github!
 I’d appreciate your feedback ❤️

 It’s interesting to me just how many successful companies have started out in gaming and eventually move to something completely different.
 Mattermost is the latest example of a company that took this path and eventually landed on offering an open source messaging platform for companies.

 With no previous experience in open source Mattermost’s founder, Ian Tien, launched their product on open source as a test to see if anyone cared about it.
 What came back was a massive pull request and traction from the community that was beyond any of his expectations.

 Today, Mattermost is the open source slack alternative with over $70M in funding, 165 employees and is growing their customer base quickly.
 I loved this interview and Ian’s excitement for the open source community.

 Joining me is Ian Tien from Mattermost.
 Thanks again for your time, Ian.
 It’s great to have you on.
 Do you want to give us a bit of an overview of yourself and your business?